 Before the survey begins, the anchor point corresponding to each land cover transect will be identified using a geographic information system (GIS).
 The 20 transects will be systematically spaced along the centerline of the river as it runs through or adjacent to the property.
 The location of the junction of the land cover transect with every property boundary (north and south ends) will be identified for use in locating the endpoints in the field.
 Surveyors will begin at one end of the land cover transect and walk to the other end.
-The location of the beginning/end of each land cover class boundary along the transect will be captured with GPS (using the above definitions).
+The line-intercept survey method will identify the location of the beginning/end of each land cover class boundary along the transect with GPS (using the above definitions).